darinz/DL/05_CNN/03_architecture_evolution.md

 - **Subsampling**: Pooling layers reduce spatial dimensions
 - **Non-linear activation**: Tanh activation functions

+> **Key Insight:**
+>
+> LeNet-5 introduced the idea of local receptive fields, weight sharing, and subsampling—concepts that are still fundamental in modern CNNs.

+---

 ## AlexNet (2012)

 ### Historical Context

 AlexNet, developed by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton, won the ImageNet 2012 competition and marked the beginning of the deep learning revolution in computer vision.

+> **Did you know?**
+>
+> AlexNet was trained on two GPUs in parallel—a major innovation at the time!

 ### Architecture Overview